 In this family-run factory the love for cork has been passed down from generation to generation.
 Here, the ancestral knowledge of cork harvesting and transformation is preserved and at the same time adapted to modern times.

 We’ll learn about the complex relationship between this remarkable material and the region's economy and environment.
-Here, we’ll witness the meticulous craftsmanship involved in harvesting cork, a process steeped in tradition and skill.
+Here, we’ll witness the meticulous craftsmanship involved in harvesting and processing cork, a craft steeped in tradition and skill.

 By the end of our visit, you’re sure to carry with you a newfound appreciation of cork – not just as a product but as a symbol of sustainable practices that connect us with nature and the hardworking individuals who dedicate their lives to this industry.

-Our visit to the Loulé Rock salt Mine will take us 230 meters below the surface in one of the most important and fascinating geological sites of the Geoparque Algarvensis.
+Our visit to the Loulé Rock salt Mine will take us 230 meters below ground in one of the most important and fascinating geological sites of the Geoparque Algarvensis.

-We will not only delve into millions of years of Earth's history and learn about the diversity of salt but also discuss how interpretation can help small businesses to find new ways forward in challenging times.
+We will not only delve into millions of years of Earth's history and learn about the diversity of salt, and also discuss how interpretation can help small businesses find new ways to thrive in challenging times.

 For the locals, the ruins of Milreu are far more than just a tourist attraction.
 They are a symbol of their cultural identity and historical heritage.
 Milreu invites us all, locals and visitors, to reflect on the enduring connection between past, present and future.
-As you explore the site, you will discover not only the splendour of Roman times but also the spirit of a community deeply connected to its heritage.
+As you explore the site, you will discover not only the splendour of rich families’ lives in Roman times and the spirit of a community deeply connected to its heritage.

 Hop aboard a boat and experience the stunning Ria Formosa with its barrier islands, salt marshes and sand dunes as well as its rich flora and fauna.
 Discover with us this unique dynamic coastal ecosystem which is constantly changing with the tides, currents, and winds.